inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

 - After saving, you can trigger the job immediately or schedule it.
 - You can also inspect previous runs and access detailed logs.

----

 ## Tips

 - Make your tasks **idempotent** if they might be run concurrently.
 - Jobs and their runs are stored in the database, with status, arguments, and logs recorded for traceability.
 - Admins only: only superusers can run jobs.

----

-## Next Steps

 - See [Job system design](../../maintenance/internals/jobs.md) for an explanation of how the system works internally.

----

-_Enjoy the power of async background tasks with full control!_